Current Baker Scholars

 —Martin Luther King Jr.

-Gwyneth is from Okemos, Michigan, and is pursuing a major in business management with minors in leadership, studio art, French and Arabic studies.
-On campus, she volunteers at Renew Therapeutic Riding center and Habitat for Humanity, served as the events coordinator for the Hope College Business Club in 2015 and co-chair for the Hope College Republicans from 2015–2016.
-Gwyneth will be attending the Vienna Summer School through Hope, which will supplement her work last summer in Botswana, working with students, local artists and entrepreneurs.
-Through all of this she will continue advancing her startup, “Yours Truly,” in the Hope College Incubator.
-She looks forward to developing herself as a business professional and as a global citizen by connecting with Baker Scholars and other business professionals.
-It is her desire to one day combine her interests for international business, art and fashion to work in luxury brand management and marketing.
+Gwyneth is from Okemos, Michigan, and is pursuing a major in business management with minors in leadership and studio art.
+She served as the events coordinator for the Hope College Business Club in 2015 and co-chaired the Hope College Republicans from 2015–2016.
+Gwyneth is currently interning in New York City doing merchandise buying and planning with Elie Tahari.
+Last summer she attended the Vienna Summer School, which supplemented her work in Botswana, working with students, local artists and entrepreneurs the year before.
+As vice president of the George F. Baker Scholars, she looks forward to developing herself as a business professional and as a global citizen by connecting with other Baker Scholars and business professionals.
+Her desire is to one day combine her interests in international business and fashion working as a buyer in luxury fashion.

 “Do one thing every day that scares you.”